 In the fixed-effects model (FE model), the panel character of the data is maintained in comparison to the pooled OLS regression.
 The data is transformed in order to depict the potential for longitudinal questions (Giesselmann and Windzio 2012, p.
 28).
 The fixed effects models are used to analyse the intra-individual changes in the distances of all relationships of an individual over time (for more details on estimating fixed effects see Brüderl and Ludwig 2014; Giesselmann and Windzio 2012; Wooldridge 2010).

 The advantage of FE models is that only intra-individual changes over time are used for the estimation.
 In FE models, time-invariant characteristics, such as gender or birth cohort, are not quantified due to the lack of variation in these time-constant variables (Giesselmann and Windzio 2012, p.
 44).
-As a result, the unobserved heterogeneity or endogeneity of independent variables caused by time-constant variables does not distort the coefficient estimates in the FE model (cf. Stoetzer 2020, p.
+As a result, the unobserved heterogeneity or endogeneity of independent variables caused by time-constant variables does not distort the coefficient estimates in the FE model (Stoetzer 2020, p.
 238).

 This means for the work: The cross-sectional estimates of the effects of the mate learning location on the distance to the partner could be distorted by unobserved differences.
 Particularly in the context of analysing partner markets, the availability of individual groups can influence the estimates.
 Consequently, an OLS regression would lead to biased estimates of the effects of meeting location on distance to partner as long as factors that influence both meeting location and distance to partner are not controlled for.
 Estimates of regressions with fixed effects would not be biased, as they are not based on the comparison of offline and online initiated partnerships, but on the comparison of intra-individual differences.